 Nuclear weapons are the most powerful weapons ever invented.
-The devastating effects from nuclear bombs emanate from the forces that keep atomic nuclei together.
+The devastating effects from nuclear bombs emanate from the forces that keep atomic nuclear together.

 There are two main types of nuclear weapons: Fission bombs, where energy is released through splitting of heavy nuclei (uranium or plutonium); and thermonuclear bombs, or hydrogen bombs, where joining (fusion) of the lightest nuclei (hydrogen) contributes to the release of explosive power, even greater that of fission bombs.

 In a fission bomb, energy is released when heavy atom nucleic are hit by slow, so called “thermal”, neutrons and split as a result.
 During fission, vast quantities of energy are released along with additional neutrons, which can split more nuclei and release more energy in a chain reaction, if conditions are right.

 The fission process

 The fission bomb is designed to release as much energy as possible before the bomb disintegrates, stopping the chain reaction.
 The longer a chain reaction lasts, the more powerful the explosion will be.
 In order to start such a reaction, a “critical mass” is required.
 The critical mass depends on the properties of the fissile material, its density and geometry.
 For uranium-235 it is around 25 kg and for plutonium-239 some 5 kg.
 The nuclei of these elements can be split by thermal neutrons, setting off a chain reaction.
 The splitting process produces a few hundred different radioactive isotopes such as krypton, barium, iodine-131, cesium-137, and strontium-90.